The Bionic guide to VAT on business energy

 What is VAT?

 VAT is a government tax on services and goods.
-It is applied to goods that are bought or sold for consumption or use, including sports, utilities, transport and financial services.
+It is applied to goods bought or sold for consumption or use, including sports, utilities, transport and financial services.

 The standard UK VAT rate is currently 20%, but there are other VAT rates which you need to be aware of as a business, including reduced rates charged at 5%.